satvikkk/dreambooth/README.md

 * <a id="jumpto"></a> [References](#references-)

 # Project Structure [`↩`](#jumpto)
-- The **data** directory contains 7 high resolution images of me.
-This folder also contains **prior.zip**, which contains 197 images of human faces (excluding my own).
+- The **data** directory contains contains **prior.zip**, which contains 197 images of human faces (excluding my own).
 These images are used to train the model with prior preservation.
+I also uploaded 7 high-resolution images of me during fine-tuning (not uploaded here).
 - The **personalized-diffusion.ipynb** contains a notebook to train with and without Prior Preservation.
 - The **train_dreambooth_lora_sdxl.py** notebook contains the model and the script to train it.
 - The **dreambooth-inference.ipynb** contains a comprehensive and structured inference of the models trained with and without Prior Preservation.
 This contains all the images generated from text prompts post-training.